Thank you for reading our post, please rate this article at the end.

 We usually air our trucks down at the start of every trail and stay that way until we finish the trip.
 Short trips on pavement and at low PSI don’t necessarily hurt our tires.

-Here’re the main reasons why airing down is beneficial in of-roading:
+Here’re the main reasons why airing down is beneficial in off-roading:

 1) More Traction

 And from an engineering standpoint, a bigger footprint translates to more traction.
-The increased contact patch makes it easier for the tires to grab all over whatever you’re trying to climb.
+The increased contact patch makes it easier for the tires to grab onto whatever you’re trying to climb.

 2) Reduced Risks of a Puncture

-Generally, airing down your tire lowers the pressure, thus softening the tires and making them less susceptible to tire punctures.
+Generally, airing down your tire lowers the pressure, thus softening the tire and making it less susceptible to tire punctures.

 I know this may sound counterintuitive, but several facts support this.
 The first one is that when you air down your tires, the load is distributed over a larger area, which yields a smaller pressure on the contact surface area.
 It thus lowers the risk of a puncture compared to a fully inflated, high-pressure tire.